James Earl Jones: 1985–1999: Established career

+2000–2009: Career honors and other roles

+Jones guest-starred in many television shows over the years, including for NBC's Law & Order, and Frasier, ABC's Lois & Clark: The New Adventures of Superman, Fox's medical drama House, and CBS' The Big Bang Theory and Two and a Half Men.

-In 2002, Jones received Kennedy Center Honors at the John F. Kennedy Center in Washington D.C.
-Also at the ceremony included fellow honorees Paul Simon, Elizabeth Taylor, and Chita Rivera.
+In 2002, Jones received Kennedy Center Honors at the John F. Kennedy Center in Washington, D.C.
+Also at the ceremony were fellow honorees Paul Simon, Elizabeth Taylor, and Chita Rivera.
 President George W. Bush joked, "People say that the voice of the president is the most easily recognized voice in America.
 Well, I'm not going to make that claim in the presence of James Earl Jones."
-Those there to honor Jones included, Sidney Poitier, Kelsey Grammer, Charles S. Dutton, and Courtney B. Vance.
+Those there to honor Jones included Sidney Poitier, Kelsey Grammer, Charles S. Dutton, and Courtney B. Vance.

-He also has done the CNN tagline, "This is CNN", as well as "This is CNN International", and the opening for CNN's morning show New Day.
-Jones was also a longtime spokesman for Bell Atlantic and later Verizon.
-He also lent his voice to the opening for NBC's coverage of the 2000 and 2004 Summer Olympics; "the Big PI in the Sky" (God) in the computer game Under a Killing Moon; a Claymation film, The Creation; and several other guest spots on The Simpsons.
-Jones narrated all 27 books of the New Testament in the audiobook James Earl Jones Reads the Bible.
+He also voiced the CNN tagline, "This is CNN", as a part of the network's tenth anniversary in 1990.
+As of 2024, the tagline is still used by CNN.
+He lent his voice to the opening for NBC's coverage of the 2000 and 2004 Summer Olympics.
+Jones narrated all 27 books of the New Testament in the audiobook James Earl Jones Reads the New Testament.
 Although uncredited, Jones's voice is possibly heard as Darth Vader at the conclusion of Star Wars: Episode III – Revenge of the Sith (2005).
 When specifically asked whether he had supplied the voice, possibly from a previous recording, Jones told Newsday: "You'd have to ask Lucas about that.
 I don't know."

 On April 7, 2005, Jones and Leslie Uggams headed the cast in an African-American Broadway revival version of On Golden Pond, directed by Leonard Foglia and produced by Jeffrey Finn.
-In February 2008, he starred on Broadway as Big Daddy in a limited-run, all-African-American production of Tennessee Williams' Pulitzer Prize-winning drama Cat on a Hot Tin Roof, directed by Debbie Allen and mounted at the Broadhurst Theatre.
+In February 2008, he starred on Broadway as Big Daddy in a limited-run, all-African-American production of Tennessee Williams' Pulitzer Prize-winning drama Cat on a Hot Tin Roof, directed by Debbie Allen and staged at the Broadhurst Theatre.
 In November 2009, James reprised the role of Big Daddy in Cat On A Hot Tin Roof at the Novello Theatre in London's West End.
-This production also stars Sanaa Lathan as Maggie, Phylicia Rashad as Big Mamma, and Adrian Lester as Brick.
+That production also starred Sanaa Lathan as Maggie, Phylicia Rashad as Big Mamma, and Adrian Lester as Brick.

-In 2009, Jones appeared as a patient in the fourth episode of the sixth season of the medical drama House M.D.

-Also in 2009, for his work on film and television, Jones was presented with the Screen Actors Guild Life Achievement Award by Forest Whitaker.
+In 2009, for his work on film and television, Jones was presented with the Screen Actors Guild Life Achievement Award by Forest Whitaker.